dhh1128/codecraft.co/taming-side-agreements.md

 I agree about the value of TDD.
 I haven't used doctests very often, but I am at a loss to explain why--they're quite nifty.
 One thing that I particularly like about them is that they are embedded in the code, *not* stored in a separate file.
 This makes it more likely that a programmer will actually read/be aware of the semantics they enforce.

----

-Know Your Limits | Codecraft (2015-02-05 08:47:41)

-[…] but only by using many channels.
-It took an email exchange with the author to discover this informal side agreement in the […]